-The colloquial British-English phrase to be all mouth and (no) trousers means to tend to talk boastfully without any intention of acting on one’s words—cf. also gas and gaiters, blue sky and hot air and big girl’s blouse.
+The colloquial British-English phrase to be all mouth and (no) trousers means to tend to talk boastfully without any intention of acting on one’s words—synonym: to be all hat and no cattle—cf. also gas and gaiters, blue sky and hot air and big girl’s blouse.

 The original form of this phrase is to be all mouth and trousers (i.e. without the negative determiner no), mouth and trousers probably denoting verbal and sexual arrogance respectively.